jwzhanggy/Graph_Toolformer/README.md

 # Graph-Toolformer (project done)

-## Latest Updates: <span style="color:red"> May 4, 2023: All the datasets and model checkpoints have been publicized </span>
+## Latest Updates: <span style="color:green"> May 4, 2023: All the datasets and model checkpoints have been publicized </span>
 > **Note**
 > - **Datasets and Model Checkpoints**: [See this page](https://github.com/jwzhanggy/Graph_Toolformer/tree/main/data)
 > - **LLMs Fine-Tuning code with Prompts**: [See this page](https://github.com/jwzhanggy/Graph_Toolformer/tree/main/LLM_Tuning)